guidowb/rebel/README.md

 decided to share them in their current form.
 A complete AWS deployment workflow consists of just a couple of simple steps:

+*At this time the tools are known to work with PCF 1.6 without changes.
+Other versions likely need some changes to the scripts.
+I intend to support all versions going forward, and maybe add back-level support for 1.5 (that's where rebel started).*

 1. Create a rebel.cfg file in your current directory with the following contents:
   ```
   [pivotal-network]